-Position: Research Scientist, Field: Atmospheric chemistry, Organisation: NIWA.
+Position: Former Research Scientist, NIWA.
+Currently Expedition leader

-Dr Katja Riedel is a research scientist with NIWA and, at present, is based in Wellington.
+Dr Katja Riedel was a research scientist with NIWA and, at present, is based in Wellington.
 She has been to Antarctica five times – the first time, she spent 15 months there.

 It is hoped that information provided through her work will give us snapshots of what the Earth was once was like, as well as identify ways to deal with factors affecting our current and future climate.